 There are iguanas everywhere, as well as tourists, taking selfies with the old ruins of the Mayan summer house.
 The place has also 2 small beaches – the first one full of people and the second one closed to public because the turtles are nesting there.
 We finish exploring for about an hour and head to the nearby public beach.
 Don’t make the mistake stopping by the place called Santa Fe.
 The service is just awful.

-Where is the best taco in Tulum city
+Where are the best tacos in Tulum city

-In the evening we go in search for the most famous Taco place – Antojitos la chaipaneca.
+In the evening we go in search for the best tacos in Tulum and we head to the most famous taco restaurant in Tulum – Antojitos la chaipaneca.
 It’s crowded but we manage to get a table.
 A group of cool looking Mariachi dressed in the traditional way enters.
 If they eat here, there is no way the food will be bad.
 It’s also quite cheap – meat taco is 8 pesos (~ 0,30 €) and meat and cheese is 12 pesos (~ 0,50 €).
-They are quite good and this place manages to get second place in our list (after the one in Cancun!).
+They are quite good and this place manages to get second place in our list of best tacos in Mexico (after the one in Cancun!).
 Unfortunately, we don’t have any pictures.

 On the way back we walk trough the main street which is full of souvenir shops.
 Next to all of the ponchos, hammocks and Chinese magnets there are colorful knitted bracelets.
 The ones we were making as kids but more bright and colorful – suiting the warm Mexican blood.
 The knits are quite difficult and I never managed to learn those.
 Some are with impressive size – 5-6 centimeters tick.